Big, sweet and juicy Certified Organic Watermelons. Full of water, these sweet fruits are the perfect fresh fruit for hot summer days, and why not?

 It's no surprise that melons are about 90% water, so super hydrating - which makes them perfect for summer!
-They also have about one third your daily recommended intake of Vitamin A and C, and full of awesome antioxidants and amino acids.
+They also have about one third of your daily recommended intake of Vitamin A and C, and full of essential nutrients and awesome antioxidants and amino acids.

 We recommend storing whole melons out of the fridge, and only in the fridge when they are cut.
 Of course fresh is best so while melon may last up to a week in the fridge it won't be as good as if it is eaten sooner of course.
 You can also freeze it for slushies and sorbet, or juice it in the cold press juicer which we love!